neat/evolve

 EVOLVE_AUTO_ENTROPY_ADD_AT

-Default generation at which automatic entropy objective scheduling becomes eligible.
+Default generation index at which automatic entropy objective scheduling becomes eligible for addition to the active objective set.

 EVOLVE_CROSS_SPECIES_GUARD_LIMIT